Synthesis and materialization of a reaction-diffusion French flag pattern

-Two archetypal mechanisms account for pattern formation in living systems: the symmetry-breaking Turing mechanism \cite{Turing1952, Sheth2012, Economou2012} and the processing of positional information \cite{Wolpert1969, Johnston1992, Gregor2007}.
-In the latter, a pre-existing morphogen gradient is interpreted by a molecular program in a reaction-diffusion (RD) process producing several chemically-distinct regions with sharp borders.
-Lewis Wolpert named this the French Flag problem to illustrate the issue, fundamental because it arises in the development of virtually all complex organisms, of creating three distinct regions of space from an amorphous mass and a shallow concentration gradient (Figure \ref{fig1}A).
-Well-known examples are provided by the gap gene system in \emph{Drosophila}\cite{Johnston1992}, where the three regions become the head, the thorax and the abdomen, and by sonic hedgehog in the patterning of the vertebrate neural tube\cite{Dessaud2008}.
-Turing patterns were first demonstrated experimentally in a purely chemical system in 1990\cite{Castets1990, Ouyang1991} whereas synthetic systems capable of interpreting a morphogen pre-pattern have remained elusive.
+The first developmental step, pattern formation, is currently interpreted in the light of two archetypal scenarios: Turing's instability \cite{Turing1952} and Wolpert's processing of positional information \cite{Wolpert1969}.
+The Turing scenario implies an initially homogeneous reaction-diffusion (RD) system that spontaneously breaks the symmetry, generating repetitive structures of wavelength $\sqrt{D\tau}$, where $D$ is a diffusion coefficient and $\tau$ a characteristic reaction time.
+In Wolpert's scenario, instead, the symmetry is already broken by a pre-existing morphogen gradient that is subsequently interpreted in a threshold-dependent manner, producing several chemically-distinct regions with sharp borders.
+Lewis Wolpert named this the French flag problem to illustrate the issue of creating three distinct regions of space ---the head, the thorax and the abdomen--- from an amorphous mass and a shallow concentration gradient (Fig. \ref{fig1}a).
+Historically, Turing's and Wolpert's scenarios have been considered mutually exclusive\cite{Green2015}, the first needing diffusion in contrast with the second.
+However, recent hypothesis suggest that both scenarios could be combined during development\cite{Green2015} and that diffusion could make the processing of positional information more robust\cite{Rulands2013,Quininao2015}.
+The experimental proof of the Turing mechanism in vivo has met constant criticism\cite{Green2015}, although recent work has provided new evidence\cite{Sheth2012, Economou2012}.
+In contrast, Wolpert's scenario is accepted in living embryos, possibly because it is more loosely defined.
+Well-known examples are provided by the gap gene system in \emph{Drosophila}\cite{Johnston1992} and by the sonic hedgehog-induced patterning of the vertebrate neural tube\cite{Briscoe2015}.
+Concerning non-living systems, Turing patterns were first demonstrated experimentally in 1990\cite{Castets1990} whereas synthetic systems capable of interpreting a morphogen pre-pattern have remained elusive.

-Here we take inspiration from the early development of a living embryo to create a primitive material that self-organizes following two principles acting sequentially: i) pattern formation creates chemically well-defined regions of space and ii) the chemical pattern influences the final structure of an initially homogeneous material.
-In a learning-by-doing approach to this question \cite{Isalan2005, Loose2008, Padirac2013, Chirieleison2013, Semenov2014, Tayar2015} we set out with the goal of synthesizing a French flag pattern outside of a living organism.